-In addition to the British paratroopers who arrived with the previous serials, the last paratroopers of the 2nd Airborne Brigade occupy the hamlet of Mitan.
+On August 15, in addition to the British paratroopers who arrived with the previous serials, the last paratroopers of the 2nd Independent Parachute Brigade occupy the hamlet of Mitan.
 This allows the installation of the command post of the first parachuted members of the staff of the First Airborne Task Force.
-A command post is active from 5:52 in the house of the Lavagne family in Le Mitan.
+A command post is active from 05:52 in the house of the Lavagne family in Le Mitan.
 At 8:20, radio contacts were established with the 36th Infantry Division which had just landed in the area of Saint-Raphaël.

 Paratroopers reach Les Serres sector west of Le Muy.
-This village is firmly held by the Germans and the British can not conquer this goal on August 15 because of a lack of artillery support initially planned to arrive with the Horsa gliders of the Bluebird mission.
+This village is firmly held by the Germans and the British can not conquer this goal on August 15 because of a lack of artillery support initially planned to arrive with the Horsa gliders of the Mission Bluebird.
 The bridge of La Nartuby River is taken only in the evening after the arrival of Horsa gliders.